Hillfield Strathallan College: House system

 The Brother Houses are named after trees and their Sister Houses take their names from rivers in Scotland.

 Transportation

 Hillfield Strathallan College has 28 school buses that bring around 70% of students to school every day.
 The school buses serve Hamilton, Ancaster, Dundas, Burlington, Stoney Creek, Upper and Lower Grimsby, Brantford, Oakville, Milton, Mississauga, Erin Mills, Waterdown, Carlisle, Kilbride and also smaller neighborhoods and towns.

 Theatre

 Hillfield Strathallan College has been known for its dramatic productions and musicals.
 Plays are performed in the fall term, and musicals take place in the spring.
-All theatrical performances take place in the College's auditorium, "The Virtue-Fitzgerald Centre for the Arts."
+All theatrical performances take place in the college's auditorium, "The Virtue-Fitzgerald Centre for the Arts."

 Crescendo Concert Series

-The Crescendo Concert Series, currently comprising three concerts per academic year, supports the College’s arts scholarship program.
-Scholarship recipients have included Gema Zamprogna (1995-1997) and Lisa Jakub (1997-1998).
+The Crescendo Concert Series comprise three concerts per academic year, supports the college's arts scholarship program.
+Scholarship recipients have included Gema Zamprogna (1995–1997) and Lisa Jakub (1997–1998).